Our duties include to seize stray dogs, inspect and licence animal establishments and promote responsible pet ownership within the borough.

 According to the law, a dog is straying if it is unsupervised in any public place or any private area without the owner's consent.
 If you allow your dog to stray, you may be fined.

-Outside of office hours please call 020 7926 1000.
-We offer a reception point for stray dogs to be brought to us outside of office hours.
+Outside of these hours, please call 020 7926 1000.
+We offer a reception point for stray dogs to be brought to us outside of our opening hours.

 If you have lost your dog we need to know: